-A tsunami is a series of powerful waves usually caused by large earthquakes.
-All of New Zealand's coastline including Selwyn is at risk of tsunami.
-A tsunami consists of many waves or surges that arrive over several hours or even days.
-The first wave is often not the largest - the largest wave can arrive hours after the first wave.
+A tsunami is a series of waves usually caused by large earthquakes.
+All of New Zealand's coast line including Selwyn is at risk of tsunami.
+A tsunami wave can grow to become a fast moving wall of water and debris.